UsabilityEngineering/ux-portfolio-tomleeshelton/j03/README.md

 ![Multiple images of the coffee grinder.](c1.jpg)

 I bought the Enzoo Coffee and Espresso Grinder when I was on a "do-it-at-home" espresso kick.
 It seemed like it would be fun to do everything from the grinding to the brewing at home, and this machine was the first step in that process.
-My goals with this device were to grind the coffee to a fine enough level that they would work properly in an espresso machine.
+My goals with this device were to grind the coffee to a fine enough level that it would work properly in an espresso machine.
 Not all coffee grinders can do this, given that not everyone needs that fine of a powder.

 My interaction began by surveying the entire device (photo A), a tall, skinny device in shades of red, black and silver.
 My **MENTAL MODEL** of this machine was influenced by my idea of how it should function, given gravity and the "spout" from which the ground coffee comes out of.
 The **LEARNABILITY** of this device is high, as from this mental model I intuited that the top section was for storing the coffee (photo I), which would be pulled by gravity down toward the spout area.